By Danielle DeSimone

 There is no better time to reach out to the service members, military spouses and military families in your community than in times of heightened tension and conflict that involve our men and women in uniform.

 According to the Blue Star Families 2020 Military Family Lifestyles Survey, only 21% of the military community feel that the general public understands the sacrifices required of military families, and 73% feel that they don’t even belong to their civilian community.

 Now is the time to pick up the phone and ask your friends in the military community how they’re doing.
 Aside from just texting or calling, you can even organize a phone tree to make sure these military families always have someone to check in on them, and ensure that they don’t feel forgotten.

 Sometimes, just the simple act of reaching out to connect and acknowledge our military community’s sacrifice and high-stress lifestyle can make all the difference – especially during times of deployment.

-From airport lounges to forward operating bases, our USO locations can be found all around the world, and we rely on our team of volunteers to keep them going.
-Here, you’ll be able to greet service members in the airport, weary from travel or on their way to their next duty station, or help with any of our programs that bring some sense of relief and levity to families dealing with the deployment of a loved one.
+From airport lounges in the U.S. to forward operating bases overseas, our USO locations can be found all around the world, and we rely on our team of volunteers to keep them going.
+Here, you’ll be able to help by doing things such as greeting service members in the airport, weary from travel or on their way to their next duty station; or helping with hosting one of our USO programs that brings some sense of relief and levity to families dealing with the deployment of a loved one.

 Regardless of how you volunteer, our USO centers and the service members who use them are always grateful for an extra set of helping hands.